mwheeler235/opensea-rest/README.md

 <img src="https://github.com/datavizhokie/opensea-rest/blob/main/img/xgb_outliers_removed_1he.png" width="250" height="200">

+Further scope analysis should produce a more targeted model.

 ### Comparing to Brick & Mortar Home Sales

 The goal here is to understand how modeling virtual homes compares to modeling actual homes.
 Leveraging a rich dataset for brick and mortar home sales, then slicing down to a similar feature set yields the following comparison.